MICC opens registration for sixth annual virtual industry engagement event

-Registration is now open for the Mission and Installation Contracting Command’s sixth annual Advance Planning Briefing for Industry, a command-wide virtual industry engagement event scheduled for May 11–15, 2026.
-Scan the QR code to register now, through May 10th.
-There is no cost for attendees.
-For more information and registration details, visit the SAM.gov APBI announcement.
-(U.S. Army Graphic)
+JOINT BASE SAN ANTONIO-FORT SAM HOUSTON, Texas — Registration is now open for the Mission and Installation Contracting Command’s sixth annual Advance Planning Briefing for Industry, a command-wide virtual industry engagement event scheduled for May 11–15, 2026.

+The Advance Planning Briefing for Industry, known as APBI, provides industry partners with early insight into the MICC’s mission, organization and projected acquisition requirements in support of Army Warfighters.
+The five-day event is designed to improve transparency, encourage competition and strengthen communication between the Army and industry during the acquisition planning cycle.

+Brig.
+Gen. Freddy Adams, commanding general of the MICC, is among several distinguished speakers scheduled to participate in the 2026 APBI.
+Senior leaders and subject matter experts from across the Army contracting enterprise will outline upcoming requirements and discuss how industry may best support Army readiness.

 |Date Taken: